Preston High School (Ontario)

 Preston High School, located on the bank of the Grand River in Cambridge, Ontario, first opened in 1934.
 Feeder schools are William G. Davis Senior Public School, Clemens Mill Public School and Silverheights Public School in Cambridge and Doon Public School in Kitchener.
 It is one of sixteen secondary schools in the Waterloo Region District School Board.
 In 2007, approximately 300 students entered grade 9 and the total enrolment was 1253, which is a below-average number compared to other schools in the Waterloo region.
-The principal is Paula Bender.
+The principal is Shawn Weatherdon.

 Curriculum

 Preston has programs available in: English, mathematics, science, health and physical education, languages (Spanish and French), geography, history, family studies, business arts, visual arts (including photography), dramatic arts, music, and technological studies.
 Preston was previously an officially designated magnet school for enhanced academic students, but now the "Enhanced" program is only available to students who live within the school's catchment area.